bradford-hamilton/dora/README.md

 > Dora makes exploring JSON fast, painless, and elegant. (total lie right now, it's 2-3x slower than encoding/json, painful because it's way unfinished, and ugly because there is no thought out API yet)

 ### NOTE: Please don't use yet, it's currently a WIP.
 Right now dora lexes/scans and parses JSON into an AST.
-Spiked out a `GetByPath` call which would use a query syntax similar to javascript or JSONPath.
+Spiked out a `GetByPath` call which uses a query syntax similar to javascript or JSONPath.
 This one feature so far is getting close to functional/stable.
 May also expand project to have an AST explorer of some sort.

 ## Install